GOD'S PRESENCE IN OUR LIVES

 faith, I do not support the theories of “Prosperity Theology”.
 That

 theology, with Bible verses taken out of context according to my understanding and experiences, suggests that we can all be

 help of course.

-No, my view of contentment with life as a result of faith does not relate to financial
+No, my view of contentment with life for us Christians, as a result of our faith, does not relate to financial

 do not mean that bad stuff will not happen to any of us during our

 The rolling dice of chance, and our own poor choices, can

 both impact us negatively at any time in life.
 Those issues, relating to life’s hardships, and how God can

 assist us when they do occur, are discussed in the article, “God during hard times”.

 are indeed life changing benefits available to practising